KaiTheRedNinja/NPAmbsGuide/Notes.docc/Topics/Product Knowledge/School of Infocomm Technology.md

 > Pitch: **interested in tech AND law**

-- First & only diploma to offer best-of-both-worlds
+- First & only diploma to offer best-of-both-worlds (of tech and law)
 - Emerging roles in law, IT, compliance
 - More **diverse uni degrees**
 - 70% ICT, 30% law